chicagopython/chipy.org/README.md

 [![CircleCI](https://circleci.com/gh/chicagopython/chipy.org/tree/master.svg?style=svg)](https://circleci.com/gh/chicagopython/chipy.org/tree/master)

-Chipy.org is set up using the [12factor](http://12factor.net) methodology.
+Chipy.org uses the [12factor](http://12factor.net) methodology.
 The site is normally powered by Heroku, but you can use Docker and Docker Compose for local development.